Soloflighter1010/bluesky-bot/README.md

 # 📸 PhotoBot — Bluesky × Chevereto

-An automated Bluesky bot that posts photos from your team's Chevereto instance, with recency-weighted randomisation, a web dashboard, and DM-based commands.
+An automated Bluesky bot that posts photos from your team's Chevereto instance, with recency-weighted selection, VRChat/VRCX metadata support, a web dashboard, and DM-based commands.

 > **No Node.js or npm knowledge needed** — Docker handles everything.